-(3) However, if the lot was created under a building format plan of subdivision, in the absence of other specific provision in the by-law, the owner of the lot is not responsible for-
+- (3) However, if the lot was created under a building format plan of subdivision, in the absence of other specific provision in the by-law, the owner of the lot is not responsible for- - (a) maintaining in good condition roofing membranes that- - (i) are on the part of the common property to which the by-law applies; and - (ii) provide protection for lots or common property; or - (b) maintaining in a structurally sound condition any of the following elements of scheme land that are part of a structure that is on the part of the common property to which the by-law applies and is not constructed by or for the owner-

-- (a) maintaining in good condition roofing membranes that- - (i) are on the part of the common property to which the by-law applies; and - (ii) provide protection for lots or common property; or - (b) maintaining in a structurally sound condition any of the following elements of scheme land that are part of a structure that is on the part of the common property to which the by-law applies and is not constructed by or for the owner- - (i) foundation structures; - (ii) roofing structures providing protection; - (iii) essential supporting framework, including load-bearing walls.
+- (i) foundation structures; - (ii) roofing structures providing protection; - (iii) essential supporting framework, including load-bearing walls.

-172 Improvements [SM, s 174]
+130 Improvements [SM, s 174]

-- (1) An exclusive use by-law may authorise the owner of a lot who has the benefit of the by-law to make stated improvements to the part of the common property to which the by-law applies. - (2) Without limiting subsection (1), improvements stated in the by-law may include the installation of fixtures on the common property and the making of changes to the common property. - (3) If the exclusive use by-law does not authorise the owner of a lot to make an improvement, the owner may make the improvement only if the body corporate authorises it to be made. - (4) However, if the value of the improvement mentioned in subsection (3) is more than \$3000, the making of the body corporate's authorisation must be by ordinary resolution.
+- (1) An exclusive use by-law may authorise the owner of a lot who has the benefit of the by-law to make stated improvements to the part of the common property to which the by-law applies. - (2) Without limiting subsection (1), improvements stated in the by-law may include the installation of fixtures on the common property and the making of changes to the common property. - (3) If the exclusive use by-law does not authorise the owner of a lot to make an improvement, the owner may make the improvement only if the body corporate, by ordinary resolution, authorises it to be made.

-173 Recovery of amount owed [SM, s 175]
+131 Recovery of amount owed [SM, s 175]